RunOnFlux/flux-domain-manager/README.md

 Enable `automateCertificates` flag in config if you want certificate management to be happening for custom domains set by an application.
 Default true.

+domainAppType: 'CNEME' or 'A'
+- FDM can create either CNAME records or A record of an application.
+In case of using CNAME record type (default), records will be pointed to fdmAppDomain.

 -   provide domain
 -   provide ssl
 -   load balancing